chrispahm/chrispahm.github.com/src/posts/static-site-generator.md

 ```

 We then proceed to loop through all the posts that were found.
 For each post,
-we create an object with properties for each meta-info that we parsed from the `YAML` front-matter.
+we create an object with properties for all the meta-info that we parsed from the `YAML` front-matter.
-In addition, we add properties such as the estimated reading time, as well as time, and date strings for later use.
+In addition, we add properties such as the estimated reading time, as well as year, month and date of creation for later use.
 Eventually, we update the array that contained a path string of our current post with the newly created object.

 ```js